zhwa/mlir-example/book/Chapter-11-Attention.md

 }
 ```

 This is **compositional**: each operation returns a tensor, which feeds into the next operation.
-The final graph has 6 nodes:
+The final graph has these computation nodes:
-1. Input (Q)
-2. Input (K)
-3. Input (V)
-4. Transpose (K)
+1. Transpose (K)
-5. Matmul (Q, K^T)
+2. Matmul (Q, K^T)
-6. Scale (scores)
+3. Scale (scores) - compiles to constant fill + mul
-7. Softmax (scaled scores)
+4. Softmax (scaled scores)
-8. Matmul (weights, V)
+5. Matmul (weights, V)

-Plus three more input nodes (Q, K, V).
-The graph structure encodes dependencies: matmul depends on transpose, softmax depends on scale, final matmul depends on softmax.
+Plus three input nodes (Q, K, V).
+The graph structure encodes dependencies: the first matmul depends on transpose, softmax depends on scale, and the final matmul depends on softmax.

 **Why Graphs?** You might wonder: why not compile each operation individually?
 Several reasons: